jianqiucao/EE367L/Lab3/Lab3.md

   To implement “display”, first have the server display the file directly to the console.
 Then have the server send the file back to the client.

-  - In **client.c**, add code for parsing "**p**".
+  - In **client.c**, add code for parsing "**p**" and displaying the content of the packet coming from the server.

-  - In **server.c**, if a display command is received, execute "**cat**" command to the file, which is similar to **stage 2**, and then send to output to the client.
+  - In **server.c**, if a command display is received, execute "**cat**" command to the file, which is similar to **stage 2**, and then send to output to the client.
 Reading the content of the file out by your written code is also applicable.

 - **Stage 6: The client and server should include the command “download”.**

   Note that “download” is different from “display” because the client will store the file rather than display it on the console.

+  - In **client.c**:

-  - In **client.c**, add code for parsing "**d**".
+    - Add code for parsing "**d**".
 Check the existence of the file.
-If it exists, query the user for if it would like to overwrite the file.
+If it exists, query user for if it would like to overwrite the file before send the command to the server.

+    - Create the file by using ``FILE *fp = fopen(file_name, "w");``, and write file ysing ``fputs(buf, fp);``

   - In **server.c**, check if the file exists first, and send a message to let the client know the existence.
 If it exists, send the content to the client.

 - **Stage 7: Complete the assignment.**